constructor21/peal_web_v2/README.md

 Tasks

+2. SideNav is sometimes not opening, you can't trust Jquery, use the old code to activate it but still keep material styling
+10. Don't have the double text pop up in billing

 1. Welcome message if no campaigns have been created yet
-2. SideNav is sometimes not opening, you can't trust Jquery, use the old code to activate it but still keep material styling
 3. Save media content to firestore
 4. Order the campaigns
 5. Cloud function to take the company address and have a spot on the map for it auto-zoomed into